Haplogroup Q-L54

 Haplogroup Q-L54 is a subclade of Y-DNA haplogroup Q-L53.
 Q1a3a-L54 is defined by the presence of the L54 Single Nucleotide Polymorphism (SNP).

 Distribution

 Q-L54 has descendants across Western and Central Europe, the North and East of Asia, and the Americas.
 It includes two of the major pre-Columbian paternal lineages in the Americas: Q-M3 and Q-M971.
 The boy Anzick-1, who lived 12,600 years ago and was found in the state of Montana, has a Y-chromosome that refers to haplogroup Q-M971 (Q-L54*(xM3)).
 Q-L54 descendant lines also include two Eurasian paternal lineages, the Central Asian Q-L330 lineage and the Scandinavian Q-L804.
-Q-L330 is also found in some men with Romaniote Jewish paternal lines from Greece.
+Q-L330 is also found in some men with Romaniote Jewish paternal lines from Greece, as well as Turks of Western Thrace.
 Q-L804 is Scandinavian and the TMRCA is just over 3000 years.

 Haplogroup Q‐L54 is dominant in two North Siberian populations, the Kets and Selkups, with frequencies of 97.7% and 66.7%, respectively.
+Baraba Tatars have ~ 50% haplogroup Q.